SzGregG/Tryhackme/README.md

 Indicators of DoS / DDoS:
 - *High Request Rate* - a page flooded with requests
-- *Odd User-Agents* - attacker spoofs outdate or unusual User-Agent to blen din or bypass filters
+- *Odd User-Agents* - attacker spoofs outdate or unusual User-Agent to blend in or bypass filters
 - *Geographic Anomalies* - high volumes of traffic from regions where legitimate traffic is unusual or not supposed to come from
 - *Burst Timestamps* - A sudden spike of requests packed into the same second (sign of automation)
 - *Server Errors* - A sudden surge of server error responses (500-511 codes).
 Indication of services struggling